Gymboree

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Gymboree “Not Good Enough”.
 These are a few factors influencing its score:

-• It partly traces its supply chain.
+• It traces most of its supply chain.

 • There’s no evidence it provides financial security to its suppliers, which can result in poor working conditions and wages.